Macros

 Using a Targeted Token with a Macro

-Very similar to using the selected keyword to pull information from a selected token (as illustrated above), you can also use the target keyword to access information such as variables and/or abilities of a target token.
-This command lets players choose from tokens that they cannot normally select, which is excellent when they have to roll against enemies.
-For example, if you told a player to roll a single 1d20 roll against a target you've advised has a "intelligence" attribute to overcome.
-The roll would look like:
+Similar to using the „selected“ keyword to retrieve information from a selected token, the „target“ keyword allows accessing variables and abilities of a target token.
+This command enables players to choose from tokens they normally cannot select, which is useful for rolling against enemies.
+For instance, if you instruct a player to roll a single 1d20 against a target with an „intelligence“ attribute, the roll would appear as follows:

 /roll 1d20 - @{target|intelligence}